InfoSecInnovations/project-fantastic/README.md

 ## Getting Started

-To install Fantastic, simply create a directory where you want to run the server from and run `npx fantastic-cli init`.
+To install Fantastic, simply create an empty directory where you want to run the server from and run `npx fantastic-cli init`.
 Depending on the authentication system used, you may have to configure an admin account.
 The Active Directory auth module is currently experimental and there is a high chance of it not working!

 Once Fantastic has been installed, use `npm start` as administrator to run it.
 You can access the client at `localhost:5000` by default.